sav-che/TL-2/Authors/Donk, Marinus Anton {std. Donk} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 54](https://www.biodiversitylibrary.org/item/103835#page/64/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 54](https://www.biodiversitylibrary.org/page/33260042) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Donk, Marinus Anton {std.
 Donk}|first entry]] for this author

 ### Author

-\* Donk, Marinus Anton (1908-1972), Dutch mycologist, born 14 Aug 1908 at Situbondo, Java, died 2 Sep 1972 at The Hague, went to a secondary school at The Hague, studied at the University of Utrecht 1927-1933, doctor's degree 7 Jul 1933, was a teacher 1933-1934, moved to the Dutch East Indies as teacher 1934-1940, mycologist at the herbarium of the Botanic Gardens at Buitenzorg \[Bogor\] with Herbarium Bogoriense 1940-1941, in Japanese internment 1942-1945, head of the Herbarium Bogoriense 1947-1955, extra ordinarius of botany at the Bandung University, returned to the Netherlands, 1956-1972 at the Leiden Rijksherbarium. (*Donk*).
+\* Donk, Marinus Anton (1908-1972), Dutch mycologist, born 14 Aug 1908 at Situbondo, Java, died 2 Sep 1972 at The Hague, went to a secondary school at The Hague, studied at the University of Utrecht 1927-1933, doctor's degree 7 Jul 1933, was a teacher 1933-1934, moved to the Dutch East Indies as teacher 1934-1940, mycologist at the herbarium of the Botanic Gardens at Buitenzorg \[Bogor\] with Herbarium Bogoriense 1940-1941, in Japanese internment 1942-1945, head of the Herbarium Bogoriense 1947-1955, extra ordinarius of botany at the Bandung University, returned to the Netherlands, 1956-1972 at the Leiden Rijksherbarium.
+**Abbreviated name**: *Donk*

 #### Herbarium and types